-Registration is now open for CRLT's winter seminar series on teaching and learning.
-The programs offer U-M instructors opportunities to gain new perspectives on teaching at Michigan, share ideas across disciplines, and improve teaching skills.
+Registration is now open for CRLT's fall seminar series on teaching and learning.
+These programs offer U-M instructors opportunities to gain new perspectives on teaching at Michigan, share ideas across disciplines, and improve teaching skills.

-Write a reflective response to the technologies and pedagogies you engaged with. (suggested length: 400-800 words)
+Write a reflective response to the strategies you learned about.
+(Suggested length: 400-800 words)

 Promoting Excellence & Innovation in Teaching & Learning at U-M

-Founded in 1962, the Center for Research on Learning and Teaching (CRLT) at the University of Michigan was the first teaching center in the country.
-CRLT partners with U-M faculty, graduate students, and administrators to promote a university culture that values and rewards teaching, respects and supports individual differences among learners, and encourages the creation of learning environments in which diverse students can learn and excel.
+CRLT is dedicated to the support and advancement of evidence-based learning and teaching practices and the professional development of all members of the campus teaching community.
+CRLT partners with faculty, graduate students, postdocs, and administrators to develop and sustain a University culture that values and rewards teaching, respects and supports individual differences among learners, and creates learning environments in which diverse students and instructors can excel.